 Your Health Plan Covers Reconstructive Surgery After a Mastectomy

-It’s normal to be anxious if you find out you need to have a mastectomy.
+It’s normal to be anxious if you find out you need to have a mastectomy due to breast cancer.
 A mastectomy is the removal of one or both breasts.
 This procedure is most often performed to treat breast cancer.

 If you are facing this surgery, take some comfort in knowing that federal and state laws require health insurance companies to cover reconstructive surgery afterward.

-If you and your doctor decide they’re necessary, these treatments will be covered after a mastectomy:
+If you and your doctor decide they’re necessary, these treatments can be covered after a mastectomy due to breast cancer:

 • Rebuilding the breast that was removed